kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

 #### Phase 1: Alpha (target 1.35)

 * Feature is disabled by default.
-It is an opt-in feature which can be enabled by enabling the `NodeResourceScaling` feature gate.
+It is an opt-in feature which can be enabled by enabling the `InPlaceNodeResourceResize` feature gate.
 * Unit test coverage.
 * E2E tests.